microsounds/microsounds.github.io/readme.md

 ## Deploying
 Normally, I run `kagami` and commit build artifacts in `master`.
-It's just easier and works everywhere, even on my phone.

-* Use something simple like `busybox httpd` to preview changes before pushing, it's what I use.
+* Use something simple like `busybox httpd` in the document root to preview changes before pushing.
 * You could also comment out `unset DOC_ROOT` in `.kagami/macros` if you want to build for local viewing only.
 	* AJAX calls to `file://` URIs will silently fail due to CORS restrictions in modern web browsers.